Copyright © 2020 Bayshore Networks. All rights reserved.

 A: Yes.
 OTaccess can be configured to validate user and group credentials via your company’s AD server.
 To use this feature, the AD server is exposed to your OTaccess cloud instance using a standard OTaccess tunnel, and the LDAP queries are submitted during each user authentication action.

-Q: Does OTaccess support 2FA?
+Q: Does OTaccess support Two-Factor Authentication?

 A: Yes.
 OTaccess requests a mobile number for each user and uses SMS to submit an authorization code to that number each time the user authenticates themselves to the system.